afontcu/afontcu.dev/content/blog/frontend-testing-code-consumers.md

 test('text updates on clicking', async () => {
   const { getByText } = render(Counter)

-  // getByText returns the first matching DOM node for the
-  // provided text, and throws an error if there's no match
-  // or if more than one element is found. getByText('Times clicked: 0')
+  // Make sure "Times Clicked: 0" is available in the document,
+  // that is, user can read it.
+  expect(getByText('Times clicked: 0')).toBeInTheDocument()

   const button = getByText('increment')

-  // Dispatch a native click event to our button element. await fireEvent.click(button) await fireEvent.click(button)
+  // Dispatch a click event to our button element. await fireEvent.click(button) await fireEvent.click(button)

-  getByText('Times clicked: 2')
+  expect(getByText('Times clicked: 2')).toBeInTheDocument()
 })
 ```

+*(sidenote: `toBeInTheDocument()` is one of the cool matchers [jest-dom](https://github.com/testing-library/jest-dom) offers.
+Check them out to write more expressive tests!).*

 **Notice how we query and act upon our component as our consumers would**.
 We are "reading" text, and we are interacting (as close as possible) as an end user.